sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The pending labels are appended into this list in the same order as they arrive.
 A label to add will look like `<key>=<val>` and label to remove will look like `<key>-`.

+   NOTE: The labels push being asynchronous, if kubelet service reaches the server before the labels are synced to the master, there could be some unexpected behaviors.
+Hence anytime, a label can't be added/removed, the kubelet service is disabled.
+This would not affect dockers started by kubelet.
+Later whenever, the monit could push all labels update to master, it would enable the kubelet service.

    ```
    key: "KUBE_SERVER|PENDING_LABELS"
    @labels: [<list of labels>]